ParsaAsil/Happy-and-Sad-Face-Detection/README.md

 The project is organized into the following key components:

-1. Dataset Preparation:
+### 1. Dataset Preparation:

-Creates a TVT directory with Train, Validation, and Test subfolders, each containing Happy and Sad subdirectories.
+####  .Creates a TVT directory with Train, Validation, and Test subfolders, each containing Happy and Sad subdirectories.

-Splits the dataset into 70% Train, 15% Validation, and 15% Test.
+####  .Splits the dataset into 70% Train, 15% Validation, and 15% Test.

 Preprocessing: